Felinni/securechat/README.md

 The chat is made in the console and it has a very [basic] implementation of an XMPP chat.
 There is still a lot of things that can be improved in the security mechanisms.
 It uses self-signed public key certificates (X509) from bouncycastle that are deprecated.

+### Improvements
+  - Deploy in a good platform
+  - Use better mechanism for nonces
+  - Use better mechanism for initialization vector of CBT
+  - Change the certificate mechanism
+  - Change symmetric key size (currently 128bit due to java policies)